jt-lanl/cov-voc/README.md

 Since sequences names have a lot of meta-information, you can often do analysis using only the names.

-* The sequences are read into a list of `SequenceSample` data types (containing a name and a sequence), but if oyu want a literal list be sure to use a command like `seqs=list(seqs)` because by default the reading and filtering routines return generators, which [depending on the usage scenario] can be much more memory efficient.
+* The sequences are read into a list of `SequenceSample` data types (containing a name and a sequence), but if you want a literal list be sure to use a command like `seqs=list(seqs)` because by default the reading and filtering routines return python *iterators*, which [depending on the usage scenario] can be much more memory efficient.

 ### mutants/spikevariants